Homebuyers Who Got Family Help Aren't Feeling Good About Their Debt

 The CMHC survey was conducted amid concerns that record household debt is a key risk for the Canadian economy.

-The agency also noted that those who received financial help from family were less comfortable with their current level of mortgage debt and less likely to have other assets to supplement their needs than others.
+"First-time buyers who received a gift from family as part of their down payment were less comfortable than others with their current level of mortgage debt,'' the agency said.

-CMHC says they were also less confident about knowing where to turn if they run into financial trouble.
+"They were also less confident about knowing where to turn in the event that they run into financial trouble.
+Similarly, they were less likely to have other assets to supplement their needs should they run into financial trouble.''

-The survey was conducted amid concerns that record household debt is a key risk for the Canadian economy.
+The survey comes amid concerns that record household debt is a key risk for the Canadian economy.

+The federal government has tightened mortgage lending rules several times in recent years, including expanding stress tests on mortgages.

+The poll found that just over half of buyers were aware of the latest mortgage qualification changes and about one in five noted that the latest changes affected their purchase decision.

 CMHC's annual mortgage consumer survey was completed in March online and included 3,002 recent mortgage consumers.